 Some contracts are presented as containing non-negotiable language in areas of key concern to our University.
 While the Office of Sponsored Programs is frequently successful in negotiating appropriate language with sponsors, we cannot negotiate with a party who is unwilling to negotiate.
 The Office of Sponsored Programs will make more than one attempt to enter into a meaningful dialogue, but if the other party is unwilling to participate in those discussions, our options are quite limited.

 - GLP (Good Laboratory Practices) requirements

 Some agreements require compliance with the US Food and Drug Administration GLP regulations, which are very stringent, costly, and burdensome.
-In accordance with the Vice Chancellor for Research's November 2005 memo, our University currently has no laboratory that is compliant with those GLP requirements.
-We cannot accept any agreement that requires a certification of GLP compliance, and, in fact, we must expressly disclaim GLP compliance in our preclinical contracts.
+The University cannot currently accept any agreement that requires a certification of GLP compliance, and, in fact, we must expressly disclaim GLP compliance in our preclinical contracts.

 - Publication restrictions